 They are merely prepared to explain how the Company manages risks, under the requirements of the Cyprus Securities and Exchange Commission (hereafter referred to as "CySEC" or "the Commission") and how much capital is assigned to these risks for their management.

-The disclosures have been reviewed and approved by the Company's Board of Directors, while they have been verified by the Company's external auditor on a sample basis.
+The disclosures have been reviewed and approved by the Company's Board of Directors, while they have been verified by the Company's external auditor.